liammulhern/CSSE2310/notes.md

 ### Dynamic Libraries

-Typically called libname.so[.version-number]
+Typically called `libname.so[.version-number]`

-Use gcc -shared:
+Use `gcc -shared`:

 ``` dos
 $gcc -shared -fPIC -o libname.so object-files
 ```

-The -fPIC flag build source files as position independent and can be relocated.
+The `-fPIC` flag build source files as position independent and can be relocated.

--L flag is the directory where the library is contained -l flag is the library file name
+`-L` flag is the directory where the library is contained `-l` flag is the library file name

 The dynamic linker needs to know where to find shared libraries.
-The paths are found in LD_LIBRARY_PATH environment variable.
+The paths are found in `LD_LIBRARY_PATH` environment variable.

 ``` dos
 $echo $LD_LIBRARY_PATH